getcellm/cellm/README.md

 We then use autofill to apply the prompt to many papers.
 Simple and powerful.

-Note that a paper is misclassified.
-The models _will_ make mistakes.
-It is your responsibility to cross validate if a model is accurate enough for your use case and upgrade model or use another approach if not.
+Green denotes a correct classification and read denotes and incorrect classification.
+The models _will_ make mistakes at times and it is your responsibility to cross-validate if a model is accurate enough for your use case and upgrade model or use another approach if not.

 ## Getting Started